A version of this article appeared in the Spring 2022 issue of strategy+business.

 Do you remember that shining moment when it appeared that the new vaccines against COVID-19 were going to provide a clear, miraculous path out of the pandemic?
 “There’s nothing like it in all of history,” Eric Topol, M.D., director and founder of the Scripps Research Translational Institute in San Diego, Calif., tweeted.
 “This will go down as one of science and medical research’s greatest achievements.
 Perhaps its most impressive.”

-The development of the vaccines that have saved the lives, health, and sanity of so many is the story that Wall Street Journal reporter Gregory Zuckerman tells us in his new book, A Shot to Save the World: The Inside Story of the Life-or-Death Race for a COVID-19 Vaccine.
+The development of the vaccines that have saved the lives, health, and sanity of so many is the story that Wall Street Journal reporter Gregory Zuckerman tells us in his new book, A Shot to Save the World.
 There were no guarantees.
 Successes in vaccine development have historically been somewhat random, and as AIDS so painfully shows, there have been terrible failures.
 Additionally, we all know that a great deal went wrong in our response to COVID-19.
 But, Zuckerman writes, “this is the story of what went right.”

 But there were a determined few who believed that mRNA could be useful, both in curing disease and as a vaccine, because it could provide a way to give instructions to the body to fight off various pathogens.
 Way back in 1990, an iconoclastic scientist—a redundant phrase in Zuckerman’s book—named Jon Wolff demonstrated that you could indeed create a functional protein by injecting mRNA into cells.
 In terribly ironic timing, Wolff passed away from cancer in April 2020, just before he could have known that his work “would contribute to a vaccine approach that had a chance to protect against the very virus that was overwhelming much of the world.”